RotherOSS/otobo/Kernel/cpan-lib/README.md

-This directory contains bundled pure-perl CPAN modules that are used by OTOBO.
+This directory contains pure-perl CPAN modules that are bundled by OTOBO.

 License information of the bundled modules can be found in the [COPYING-Third-Party](../../COPYING-Third-Party) file.

 A list of the bundled distributions is also kept in the module Kernel::System::Environment.
-Please keep it up to date when adding distributions.
+Please keep that list up to date when upgrading or adding distributions.
 The list from Kernel::System::Environment is also used by bin/otobo.CheckModules.pl.
 That command can be used to generate a cpanfile for the bundled modules.
-The generated cpanfile can the be used for updating Kernel/cpan-lib.
+The generated cpanfile can then be used for updating Kernel/cpan-lib.
-But that is not trivial.
+But that task is not trivial.
 So here is an exemplar workflow:

-### a fresh install of the modules
+### A fresh install of the modules

     bin/otobo.CheckModules.pl --inst                                     # make sure that the deps are installed mkdir tmp-cpan-lib                                                   # initially empty